Patent plaintiffs see way around U.S. Supreme Court ruling

 Technology companies in particular had sought Monday's ruling as a means of combating plaintiffs, including patent holding firms often derided as "trolls."
 According to PricewaterhouseCoopers, 39 percent of all patent lawsuits in fiscal year 2016 were filed in the largely rural Eastern District of Texas, which borders but does not include Dallas, home to several Fortune 500 companies.

-Monday's ruling came in a lawsuit Kraft Heinz Co brought against the beverage flavoring company TC Heartland LLC.
-Though the case involved a beverage sweetening technology, it attracted the attention of Dell Inc, HP Inc, Adobe Systems Inc , SAP America Inc, Wal-Mart and other companies, as well as the American Bankers Association and the Financial Services Roundtable, all of whom filed briefs supporting the defendant.
+Monday's ruling came in a lawsuit Kraft Heinz Co (KHC.O) brought against the beverage flavoring company TC Heartland LLC.
+Though the case involved a beverage sweetening technology, it attracted the attention of Dell Inc, HP Inc, Adobe Systems Inc (ADBE.O), SAP America Inc (SAPG.DE), Wal-Mart (WMT.N) and other companies, as well as the American Bankers Association and the Financial Services Roundtable, all of whom filed briefs supporting the defendant.

 Defendants claim procedural rules favor plaintiffs and the district's judges rarely dismiss cases before trial, making litigation there expensive and increasing the pressure to settle.